 Provides access to the history portion of the Oxford University Press collection, Oxford Handbooks Online (OHO): Scholarly Research Reviews.

 Articles are included from 3 print handbooks on history.
 Keyword, author, and other options are available for searching the text.

 For more information on ebooks see the Ebook guide.

-This streaming service provides access to 26,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.
+This streaming service has a catalog of over 30,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.